mabmdevx/mxus-zaplink-python-fastapi/source/README.md

 - Generate the API key and add it to .env file
 - Restrict the key to just Google Safe Browsing API for security
 - https://testsafebrowsing.appspot.com/ = This website has list of urls for testing.

+# Notes - SendGrid API
+- Generate the API key and add it to .env file